Want a job in business? Making the most of your university days can help you get ahead

 A good business programme will cover things like finance, management theory and marketing.
 Some courses are accredited by professional bodies, which means they're recognised by the industry as giving grads relevant business skills – always useful.

 A solid degree will also show you what all the theory means in the real world.
-BangHyun Son studied MSc Business with Marketing at Warwick Business School (WBS).
+BangHyun Son studied MSc Business with Marketing.
 During his course, he would regularly work on the challenges faced by real-world businesses, to see how they might be solved in real life.

 “I once designed a marketing mix strategy for a camera brand.
 During that time I had the chance to apply the academic theories that I learnt from marketing-related modules to a real-world case,” he says.
 “This is a great way to develop analytical skills.”

 You’ll probably find this kind of real-world exposure is offered by your university in other ways, too.
-At WBS, for example, employer events, careers fairs, skills sessions and networking opportunities are typically organised for students throughout the year.
+Employer events, careers fairs, skills sessions and networking opportunities are typically organised for students throughout the year.
 These are particularly common in the autumn term, when many corporate employers are recruiting for the following summer’s intake.

-“Students will generally see employers from a wide range of different sectors attending these events,” says Hilary Riseley, undergraduate careers manager at WBS.
+“Students will generally see employers from a wide range of different sectors attending these events,” says Hilary Riseley, undergraduate careers manager.
 “This allows them to explore a number of different areas and opportunities which are available for them to apply to.”

 Build your extra-curricular experience